 Virtual Communications Portal

-During the last two years, the International Medical Outreach (IMO) Program has taken on the task of bringing Guatemalan cardiac care into the digital age.
+During the last four years, the International Medical Outreach (IMO) Program has taken on the task of bringing Guatemalan cardiac care into the digital age.
 Carolinas HealthCare System donated a Siemens picture archiving and communication system (PACS) that was used to establish a digital communication-bridge between UNICAR in Guatemala and Sanger Heart and Vascular Institute in Charlotte, North Carolina.
 The bridge allows the transfer of images such as echocardiograms and provides immediate consultation with Charlotte-based cardiologists and cardiac surgeons, as well as participation of Guatemalan counterparts in common clinical and scientific conferences.
 This service is free and available 24-hours a day.

 “The bridge represents a major advancement in the quality of care received by our Guatemalan patients suffering from various heart conditions,” said José Raúl Cruz Molina, M.D., Director of UNICAR and cardiologist trained at Carolinas Medical Center.
 “It brings our hospital system one step closer to offering leading-edge medical solutions to our communities.”

 The IMO is using this bridge to connect 14 rural hospitals in Guatemala and El Salvador identified by UNICAR to establish the Guatemalan networking echocardiographic program.
 As part of this program, health providers (nurses or technologists) are sent to Sanger Heart and Vascular Institute in Charlotte, where they undergo 3 months of intensive training in echocardiography.